UlisesGascon/POC-secret-management-with-blackbox/README.md

 [![promotional banner from youtube](.github/img/banner.png)](https://www.youtube.com/watch?v=beJT7wMvJo4)

+Blog post available in [Dev.to](https://dev.to/ulisesgascon/safely-store-secrets-in-git-using-blackbox-419c) and [personal blog](https://blog.ulisesgascon.com/safely-store-secrets-in-git-using-blackbox)

 ## ⚙️ Instalation
 In mac the best way is to use [Brew](https://brew.sh/), so you should have Brew installed in your machine, in the first place.